exyte/fan-menu/README.md

 ## Customization

-FanMenu bases on [Macaw](https://github.com/exyte/Macaw), vector graphics Swift library.
-Because of that FanMenu could be easily modified and improved for your purposes.
+Fan-menu bases on [Macaw](https://github.com/exyte/Macaw), vector graphics Swift library.
+Because of that fan-menu could be easily modified and improved for your purposes.

 All source code is in one single file called FanMenuView.swift.
 To modify menu simply copy this file and apply necessary changes.
-With FanMenu and Macaw you could make awesome menus!
+With fan-menu and Macaw you could make awesome menus!

 <img src="http://i.imgur.com/w2OK6Db.gif" height="500">

 ## Examples

-To try FanMenu examples:
+To try fan-menu examples:
-- Clone the repo `git@github.com:exyte/FanMenu.git`
+- Clone the repo `git@github.com:exyte/fan-menu.git`
 - Open terminal and run `cd <FanMenuRepo>/`
 - Run `pod install` to install all dependencies
 - Run open `FanMenu.xcworkspace/` to open project in the Xcode